andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 Follow the instructions in my Hugo -> Quarto conversion blog post.
 Make sure Quarto doesn't delete the `_redirects` file from the `_site` folder.
 Quarto seems to delete the whole `_site` folder if one renders everything, so should be avoided.
 Instead, do the quarto publish netlify approach, which will render as needed and preserve the redirect.

+IMPORTANT UPDATE: Even quarto publish netlify now seems to delete the `_redirects`.
+To get them back and created, I need to fake-change the index.qmd file so the 'freeze' command is ignored and stuff gets run.

 ## To deploy site